msawczyn/EFDesigner/README.md

       - Properties with backing fields (i.e., non-AutoProperty properties) can now choose how EF will read/write those values (see https://docs.microsoft.com/en-us/ef/core/modeling/backing-field).
       - Added support for keyless entity types created by defining queries
       - Added support for keyless entity types coming from database views
+   - Default code generation type is now the latest version of EFCore (currently, 5.0)
    - Added ability to globally add and remove exposed foreign key properties to all modeled entities (via menu command) (see https://github.com/msawczyn/EFDesigner/issues/223)
    - Added ability to choose to place newly imported model elements on the diagram where they were dropped.
 Caution: this can be EXTREMELY slow for large imports. (see https://github.com/msawczyn/EFDesigner/issues/225)
    - Added composition and aggregation indicators to association connectors